abc-rp/dob/docs/ontology.md

 The DOB Ontology uses the W3C PROV Ontology [[PROV-O](#prov-o)] as a framework.
 This ontology is composed of three main classes:

-* **prov:Entity**, a physical, digital, conceptual, or other kind of thing with some fixed aspects
+* `prov:Entity`, a physical, digital, conceptual, or other kind of thing with some fixed aspects
-* **prov:Activity**, something that occurs over a period of time and acts upon or with entities
+* `prov:Activity`, something that occurs over a period of time and acts upon or with entities
-* **prov:Agent**, something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity
+* `prov:Agent`, something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent's activity

 PROV-O expresses the W3C PROV standard PROV-DM [[PROV-DM](#prov-dm)] as an OWL ontology.

 We have chosen to use this ontology as a framework as it is very flexible and allows us to easily extend our ontology when needed.

-The section concerning dob:Result, prov:Activity and sosa:FeatureOfInterest is based around the SOSA Ontology [VOCAB-SSN](#vocab-ssn) but more generalised.
+The section concerning `dob:Result`, `prov:Activity` and `sosa:FeatureOfInterest` is based around the SOSA Ontology [VOCAB-SSN](#vocab-ssn) but more generalised.
 This allows for both consistency between the different types and sources of data but also interoperability between different systems.
 A description of the alignments between SOSA our ontology is described [here](#alignments/alignments.ttl).

 Classes and properties in this diagram:
 * [dob:Result](#dobresult)